This post was sponsored by Studypool. All opinions are my own.

 Is there a set schedule with Studypool?

 There isn't!
-That's one of the best things about this.
+That's one of the best things about the site.
 It's definitely one of those “log in and work whenever you want” opportunities.
 This is great because you can easily work it around any of your other responsibilities.